jebright45/Getting-And-Cleaning-Data-Course-Project/README.md

 COURSE PROJECT README

-Using data from Human Activity Recognition Using Smartphones Dataset Version 1.0, followed course instructions to pull together data gathered by smartphones.
+Using data from Human Activity Recognition Using Smartphones Dataset Version 1.0, I followed course instructions to pull together data gathered by smartphones.
 (Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012).

 First, in the opening section entitled "Putting the train data together in one data frame," I combined the training data together.
 The training data was made up of X_train, y_train, and subject_train.
 These files had data from the movement recordings, activities, and subject ids respectively.